EnhancedAthlete/bbPress-Invision-v4-Converter/README.md

 site_address - null

+### User Profile Pictures

+If [WP User Avatar](https://wordpress.org/plugins/wp-user-avatar/) plugin is active on the site, the user's avatar will be added to the WordPress Media Library and used as their avatar.

 ### Emoticons

 It seems the parent class `callback_html()` function was replacing bbcodes inside `alt=""` and `title=""` tags and not correctly replacing the image's url.